mikewitk/lighthouse-web-notes/jQuery.md

 ```
 ## jQuery Selectors

-jQUery selectors are used to "'find" (or select) HTML elements based on their name, id, classes, types, attributes, values of attributes and much more.
+jQuery selectors are used to "find" (or select) HTML elements based on their name, id, classes, types, attributes, values of attributes and much more.

 All selectors in jQuery start with `$()`